Thomas O. Staggs: Forest Road

 In October 2020, Staggs helped form special-purpose acquisition company (SPAC) Forest Road Acquisition Corp as a director, teaming with former Disney colleague Kevin Mayer, and the Forest Road Company (FRC), of which he is an original investor and advisory board member.
 Other board members and advisors of Forest Road Acquisition Corp include FRC founder Zachary Tarica, Shaquille O'Neal, Mark Burg and Martin Luther King III.
 FRC is a "full-service provider" to the independent film industry, loaning funds against state film tax credits.
-FRC began public trading on November 25, 2020 (NYSE:FRX), and was reported that month to have raised more than $US300 million, and to have funded and brokered over 150 film and TV projects through state motion picture tax credits.

-In February 2021, an agreement for a three-way merger between Forest Road Acquisition Corp, Myx Fitness Holdings and Beachbody was entered into, which values the new business combination at $US2.9 billion.
-On February 18, 2021, Forest Road Acquisition Corp II filed for an IPO, with Staggs as co-founder, raising $US350 million, recorded in early March.
+FRC began public trading on November 25, 2020 (NYSE:FRX), and was reported that month to have raised more than $US300 million.
+In February 2021, an agreement for a three-way merger between Forest Road Acquisition Corp, Myx Fitness Holdings and Beachbody was entered into.

+Candle Media

+In 2021, Staggs and Kevin Mayer founded Candle Media, which was created from their previous SPAC.
+Candle Media has engaged in ten acquisitions, which includes Reese Witherspoon's company 'Hello Sunshine' and Moonbug Entertainment, which produces the popular children's television series Cocomelon.